 Use the appropriate surface for the task

-Wear OS has many more surfaces than mobile to engage users.
-Apps should tailor their content for those surfaces.
+Wear OS has more surfaces than mobile to engage users.
+Apps should tailor their content for these surfaces.

 Each surface has its own use case.
 If more action is required, direct users into a fuller app experience.

-Read and understand how your content scales across each surface according to the priority of user needs.
-Following is an example of priorities for a weather app.
+Read and understand how your content scales across each surface based on user needs.
+The following table provides an example of priorities for a weather app.

 Complication